-- 240 Social cohesion depends in large measure on progress in dealing with socio-economic marginalisation.
+- 237 Social cohesion depends in large measure on progress in dealing with socio-economic marginalisation.
 However, it is also a function of a shared vision and co-operation in its pursuit.
 The identity of being South African, democracy and the macrosocial ideals enshrined in the Constitution are a critical starting point in this regard.
-In the recent period, this has also found expression in widespread support for the objectives of the National Development Plan. - 241 Joint and varied actions to attain Vision 2030 should be encouraged.
+In the recent period, this has also found expression in widespread support for the objectives of the National Development Plan. - 238 Joint and sectoral actions to attain Vision 2030 should be encouraged.
 A social compact should be forged between the state, business, workers and other social partners.
 Each of these partners should commit to specific contributions and even sacrifices to attain the common objective.
-In other words, while attainment of social equity is critical for social cohesion, a minimum level of social cohesion is necessary to pursue social equity. - 242 Social cohesion also depends on the networks available to individuals to pursue their dreams.
+In other words, while attainment of social equity is critical for social cohesion, a minimum level of social cohesion is necessary to pursue social equity. - 239 Social cohesion also depends on the networks available to individuals to pursue their dreams.
 While the usefulness of such networks is inseparable from social status, much can be done to enhance the systems of social solidarity.
-Attention should also be paid to strengthening the family unit and promoting active citizenship. - 243 There has been much progress in promoting a common South African identity; but much more needs to be done.
-The democratic government proceeds from the understanding that such an identity does not entail reducing South Africa into a melting pot of undifferentiated beings. - 244 Multiple identities based on language, geography, customs, gender, sexual orientation, religion, sport and cultural preferences - and much more - are a normal part of social existence.
+Attention should also be paid to strengthening the family unit and promoting active citizenship. - 240 There has been much progress in promoting a common South African identity; but much more needs to be done.
+The democratic government

+- proceeds from the understanding that such an identity does not entail reducing South Africa into a melting pot of undifferentiated beings. - 241 Multiple identities based on language, geography, customs, gender, sexual orientation, religion, sport and cultural preferences and much more will persist.
 They should be acknowledged, without subtracting from the overarching national identity.
-Indeed, against the backdrop of the stoking of religious and other conflicts in many parts of the world, South Africans should treasure and safeguard the unity in diversity which we enjoy.
-This should include a conscious and deliberate campaign against any manifestations of racism, 'tribalism', xenophobia, sexism, homophobia and other intolerances.

-- 245 The social system we have inherited is founded on cut-throat competition and the dictum, 'everyone for himself and the devil take the hindmost'.
+Indeed, against the backdrop of the stoking of religious and other conflicts in many parts of the world, South Africans should treasure and safeguard the unity in diversity which we enjoy. - 242 The social system we have inherited is founded on cut-throat competition and the dictum, 'everyone for himself and the devil take the hindmost'.
 This stands in stark contrast to the value system enshrined in the Constitution about social solidarity and empathy especially for the most vulnerable.
-These values should be promoted across society. - 246 Related to this is the need for the privileged to interrogate the meaning and symbolism of conspicuous consumption and arrogant ostentation, in the midst of massive social inequality.
+This is what should be promoted across society. - 243 Related to this is the need for the privileged to interrogate the meaning and symbolism of conspicuous consumption and arrogant ostentation, in the midst of massive social inequality.
 In principle, there is nothing wrong in enjoying the rewards of an honest day's work.
-But, when privilege is combined with resistance to reasonable redistributive measures, with a sense of entitlement to historical privilege and with unethical conduct in both the public and private sectors, it ignites social dissonance.
-The very principle of what 'success' means and how 'merit' is attained is turned on its head, to justify social relations that can only perpetuate social inequality. - 247 The campaign around social values has to be waged across all platforms, including print and electronic media, education curricula and religious institutions.
-In each of these platforms, social humanism and crass materialism do daily battle; and deliberate efforts are needed to change social paradigms.
+But, when privilege is combined with resistance to reasonable redistributive measures, with a sense of entitlement to historical privilege and unethical conduct in both the public and private sectors, it generates social dissonance.
+The very principle of what 'success' means and how 'merit' is attained is turned on its head, to justify social relations that can only generate social anomie. - 244 The campaign around social values has to be waged across all platforms, including print and electronic media, education curricula and religious institutions.
+In each of these platforms, social humanism and crass materialism do daily battle; and deliberate campaigns are needed to change social paradigms.
 In the recent period, the mushrooming of unmediated social media platforms has created the possibility to deepen popular democracy.
-Yet along with this, fake news and unproven conspiracy theories, deliberately orchestrated to misinform and to mislead, have increased in intensity. - 248 As a matter of principle, the efforts to forge social cohesion should be informed by the principle that South Africans together, in partnership with rest of the continent, need to contribute in fashioning a new global civilisation founded on an abiding humanity.
+Yet along with this, fake news and unproven conspiracy theories, deliberately orchestrated to misinform and to mislead, have increased in intensity. - 245 As a matter of principle, the efforts to forge social cohesion should be informed by the principle that South Africans together, in partnership with rest of the continent, need to contribute in fashioning a new global civilisation founded on an abiding humanity.